 In addition, Robinhood has been known to suffer outages at inopportune times, such as periods of high volatility where more people than usual are using the service.
-This happened several times in March of 2020.
+This happened several times in March 2020.
 On three historic days for the DOW in terms of price movements, customers were unable to access their accounts.

 Another major problem for Robinhood is its cryptocurrency offerings.
 Unlike other similar services, Robinhood does not allow crypto buyers to transfer their currencies to secure wallets.
-Furthermore, the company does not even provide you with the private keys for the digital assets you purchase on their platform.
+Furthermore, the company does not even provide you with private keys for the digital assets you purchase on their platform.